yousif-khalil-abdulkarim/daiso-core/website/docs/Components/Cache/CacheFactory.md

 ```

 :::info
-Note that the [`CacheFactory`](https://yousif-khalil-abdulkarim.github.io/daiso-core/classes/Cache.CacheFactory.html) is immutable, meaning any configuration override returns a new instance rather than modifying the existing one.
+Note that the `CacheFactory` is immutable, meaning any configuration override returns a new instance rather than modifying the existing one.
 :::

+## Further information

+For further information refer to [`@daiso-tech/core/cache`](https://yousif-khalil-abdulkarim.github.io/daiso-core/modules/Cache.html) API docs.